 Nobody wants to have to chase rent, make endless repairs, or deal with tenants who don’t treat the property with respect.
 Ideally, most landlords are looking for a low-maintenance, easy to get along with tenant, that will hopefully stay for an extended period of time.
-Unfortunately, this isn’t always the kind of tenants Central New Jersey real estate investors end up renting to.
+Unfortunately, this isn’t always the kind of tenants Newark real estate investors end up renting to.
 Below, we offer our tips to help landlords handle difficult tenants and situations most investors will find themselves dealing with at one point or another.
 Dealing with a bad tenant may be frustrating, but it’s not impossible.

 Don’t Rent To A Bad Tenant In The First Place

 Sometimes this is easier said than done.
 However, performing a thorough screening and background check can help you eliminate some tenants that might cause you problems.
 This isn’t an area where you want to save some money.
 Don’t skimp when it comes to thoroughly screening your potential tenants.
 Hire a company or run the reports online using companies like Cozy or SmartMove.

 In addition to properly screening your tenants, your lease will need to be iron clad, covering every possible situation.
 You don’t want to have something you overlooked or a missing clause come back to bite you.
 No matter how long your lease gets, try to touch on as many areas of contention as you feel would be possible.
 Having the responsibilities and roles of both the landlord and tenant clearly laid out should help to minimize any disputes in the future.